Bodybuilding: Pre-workout

 Another common supplement for bodybuilders is pre-workout.
-Pre-workout includes a mix of specific supplements aiming to boost energy and performance for a short period of time, often taken 30-60 minutes before a workout.
-While all pre-workouts are different, some of the most common supplements found in each one include L-arginine, L-citrulline, beetroot juice, caffeine, creatine, beta-alanine, and branched-chain amino acids (BCAAs).
+Pre-workout includes a mix of specific supplements aiming to boost energy and performance for a short period of time, often taken 30–60 minutes before a workout.
+Some of the most common supplements found in pre-workouts include L-arginine, L-citrulline, beetroot juice, caffeine, creatine, beta-alanine, and branched-chain amino acids (BCAAs).
 Pre-workout typically comes in the form of a powder, in a big container with a serving-sized scoop.
 Though it can be mixed it with any liquid, water is usually recommended for the best benefits.
-Pre-workout is generally considered safe if taken at the correct dosage, however some potentially harmful ingredients to look out for include artificial sweeteners, sugar alcohols, and any supplement that hasn't been third-party tested.
-Gas, bloating, diarrhea, and digestive issues are all possible side effects from these ingredients.
-A common negative side effect associated with almost all pre-workouts, on the other hand, is impaired sleep.
-This is due to the simple fact that the energy boost it provides can often last for hours on end, overall impairing sleep when it's time to rest.
+A common negative side effect associated with pre-workouts is impaired sleep.
+This is because the energy boost it provides can often last for hours on end, overall impairing sleep.

 Performance-enhancing substances

 Some bodybuilders use drugs such as anabolic steroids and precursor substances such as prohormones to increase muscle hypertrophy.
 Anabolic steroids cause hypertrophy of both types (I and II) of muscle fibers, likely caused by an increased synthesis of muscle proteins.
 They also provoke undesired side effects including hepatotoxicity, gynecomastia, acne, the early onset of male pattern baldness and a decline in the body's own testosterone production, which can cause testicular atrophy.
 Other performance-enhancing substances used by competitive bodybuilders include human growth hormone (HGH).
 HGH is also used by female bodybuilders to obtain bigger muscles "while maintaining a 'female appearance.

 Muscle growth is more difficult to achieve in older adults than younger adults because of biological aging, which leads to many metabolic changes detrimental to muscle growth; for instance, by diminishing growth hormone and testosterone levels.
 Some recent clinical studies have shown that low-dose HGH treatment for adults with HGH deficiency changes the body composition by increasing muscle mass, decreasing fat mass, increasing bone density and muscle strength, improves cardiovascular parameters, and affects the quality of life without significant side effects.

 In rodents, knockdown of metallothionein gene expression results in activation of the Akt pathway and increases in myotube size, in type IIb fiber hypertrophy, and ultimately in muscle strength.
 This has not been studied well in humans.